critical-path/hello-tx-rx/README.md

 ## Dependencies

 HelloSender and HelloReceiver consist of Python files (.py), bash files (.sh), systemd files (.service), and regular old text files (.txt).
 The Python files require Python 3.x.
-The bash and systemd files require Linux environments that support bash and systemd.
+The bash and systemd files require Linux environments that support bash and systemd (for example, CentOS 7).
 The text files require nothing.

 ## Files